dicksontan/GA-Projects/ML LSTM Trading Bot/README.md

 ### Proposed Model

 In our notebooks, we have explored a general daily SARIMA Model, a momentum based strategy trading purely on volatility, a NLP model and a LSTM Model.

+The models should be viewed in the following order: SARIMA Model, Baseline Model, NLP Model and LSTM Model.

 Ultimately we found the LSTM Model to be highly profitable.
 A summary of the results for our LSTM Model (backtested over 7 years) is as shown below:

 |Trade Type|Success Rate|Profit per Ounce|
 |---|---|---|